Asset Purchase Agreements That Protect Your Investment in New Jersey

 Learn MoreIndependent Contractor Agreements

-Draft agreements that properly classify workers, define scope of work, and protect your business from misclassification issues.
+Draft agreements that properly classify workers, define scope of work, and protect your business from misclassification (ABC Test) issues.

 Learn MoreNon-Disclosure Agreements (NDAs)